 As an author, Solja has written both novels and short stories.
 The novel Westin’s Bakery & Café made a success as feelgood – “audio calendar” before Christmas 2016 at Storytel, and is now available as a book as well, as is part two and three.

 She was born in Finland, has lived most of her life in the Northern part of Sweden, and consider both Finland and Sweden as her homelands.
-Solja will release a new novel in 2020, to be published by Brombergs förlag in Sweden.
+Her new novel, Tomorrow’s post to Vidhäll, is just released in Sweden by Brombergs förlag.